zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Howto_bulk2slab.rst

    fix            2 nvt temp 300.0 300.0 10.0

 We now have an open system and thus the adjustment of the cell in z-direction is no longer required.
-Since splitting of the bulk where the vacuum is inserted, creates surface atoms with high potential energy, we reduce the thermostat time constant from 100.0 to 10.0 to remove excess kinetic energy resulting from that change faster.
+Since splitting the bulk water region where the vacuum is inserted, creates surface atoms with high potential energy, we reduce the thermostat time constant from 100.0 to 10.0 to remove excess kinetic energy resulting from that change faster.

 Also the high potential energy of the surface atoms can cause that some of them are ejected from the slab.
 In order to suppress that, we add